 Health services personnel will do annual vision (all students), height/weight (all students) and hearing (as needed) screenings.
+Speech screenings may be offered to lower elementary students during certain years.
 Should a parent wish to have his/her child exempt from these screenings, he/she should submit a letter, in writing, to this effect.